offbynull/palignprims/README.md

 * ~~sliceable_pairwise_alignment_graph_backtracker use bidiwalker instead (make sure to update bidiwalker's logic to what's in backtracker)~~
 * ~~sliceable_pairwise_alignment_graph_backtracker randomized tests against pairwise_alignment_graph_backtracker~~

+* doxygen documentation
 * run profiler and optimize functions (some local alignment functions may be doing a ton of unneeded work -- e.g. get_outputs_full)
 * fix compiler warnings
 * cleanup syntax
   * 120char lines (140 chars)
   * spaces between squiggly brackets: {}
+  * python helper to ensure ...
+    * guards are correct
-  * python helper to ensure #includes are there for all std:: and using offbynull::...
+    * #includes are there for all std:: and using offbynull::...

 * Update get_in_degree() / get_out_degree() functions to calculate directly
 * Add concept checks to autos